-Find out more about the Semana Santa in Andalucia.
-It’s a very unique celebration where the costaleros and nazaneros are the protagonists.
+Semana Santa.
+Find out more about the Semana Santa in Spain.
+It’s a very unique celebration where the procession participants are the protagonists.

-The skill and expertise behind the parades rest with the religious fraternities and brotherhoods.
-They have the responsibility of maintaining the statues as well as coordinating the penitents and musicians.
+Many procession participants are members of brotherhoods.
+These are responsible for skillfully carrying and maneuvering floats with statues of religious figures as well as coordinatin the musicians.
 Sometimes up to two thousand members of a brotherhood take part, some carry candles, rods or banners depending on their level of seniority.
 The most senior is the president who carries a golden rod.

 The "costaleros" who carry the weight of the floats and their sculptured representations of the biblical scene are directed by the overseer or head of the group who ensure that the float is carried with maximum seriousness, grace and tradition.
 To be able to survive the long hours and distance carrying the heavy "thrones" the costaleros have a cushion, known as the costal, which prevents the direct contact of the wood rubbing against the skin.
 The thrones are followed by "nazarenos" dressed in tunics, hoods and masks and women dressed in traditional costume.